Introduction to ETL Testing | Process, Benefits & Best Practices

 What is ETL testing and why do we perform ETL Testing?

-ETL stands for Extract, Transform, and Load.
-ETL testing is a process to ensure that the data is loaded from a source to the target after business transformation is performed accurately.
+ETL refers to Extract, Transform, and Load.
+Load Testing Services in ETL is a procedure to ensure that data gets loaded from source to the target after accurate business transformation has been done.

 It involves verifying data at various middle stages being used between source and destination.